jhucsf/fall2022/assign/assign05.md

 > <https://jh.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=3d9460a0-eca0-487b-8609-ae7f01050601>

-We also have a recording of a terminal session where we demo some of these manual testing workflows:
+We also have a recording of a terminal session where we demonstrate some of these manual testing workflows:

 <div id="client-test-widget"></div>